bhanupratapjain/CS5600-ComputerSys/hw1/README.md

 - cd hw1
 - make check (*This will build all required binaries and call `count`.
 Then this will trigger envent `kill -12` on `count` and finally kill `count`*)

 	This will generate the following error.
-Ignore it as it is generated as original count program was killed.
+Ignore it as it is generated beacuse the original count program was killed.
 	```
 	Makefile:9: recipe for target 'check' failed
 	make: *** [check] Killed